Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

 ``V4L2_CID_MPEG_MFC51_VIDEO_RC_FIXED_TARGET_BIT (integer)``
     Enable rate-control with fixed target bit.
-If this setting is enabled, then the rate control logic of the encoder will calculate the average bitrate for a GOP and keep it below or equal the set bitrate target.
-Otherwise the rate control logic calculates the overall average bitrate for the stream and keeps it below or equal to the set bitrate.
-In the first case the average bitrate for the whole stream will be smaller then the set bitrate.
-This is caused because the average is calculated for smaller number of frames, on the other hand enabling this setting will ensure that the stream will meet tight bandwidth constraints.
+If this setting is enabled, then the woke rate control logic of the woke encoder will calculate the woke average bitrate for a GOP and keep it below or equal the woke set bitrate target.
+Otherwise the woke rate control logic calculates the overall average bitrate for the woke stream and keeps it below or equal to the woke set bitrate.
+In the woke first case the woke average bitrate for the whole stream will be smaller then the woke set bitrate.
+This is caused because the woke average is calculated for smaller number of frames, on the woke other hand enabling this setting will ensure that the woke stream will meet tight bandwidth constraints.
 Applicable to encoders.

 .. _v4l2-mpeg-mfc51-video-force-frame-type: